 I am currently a Postdoctoral Fellow in Strategic Management at the Goethe-University in Frankfurt (Gemany).

-For 16 years, I worked in an international financial institution, among others, in London, New York and Frankfurt; my work involved risk management and investment banking, and operating as an executive assistant for one of the Board Members.
+I have gained my merits in teaching and researching in various national and international instututions.
+In addition, for 16 years, I worked in an international financial institution, among others, in London, New York and Frankfurt; my work involved risk management and investment banking, and operating as an executive assistant for one of the Board Members.

 Dr. Annika WolfPostdoctoral Fellow